 - Foot and Ankle : sprains/strains, plantar fasciitis, Achilles tendonitis.

-During the first visit at CCSR, Dr. LaBelle and Dr. Chen ask each patient for their detailed medical history before assessing and beginning treatment.
+During the first visit at CCSR, Dr. LaBelle, Dr. Chen and Dr. Wong ask each patient for their detailed medical history before assessing and beginning treatment.
 This allows them to decide on a treatment method that would best suit your needs.
 If you are the type of person who is interested in learning why you have a particular ailment and how you can compliment our treatments by actively participating, CCSR and you will be a good fit.

 A variety of methods are used to treat patients, however, the most frequent inquiry is about an actual adjustment.
 The adjustment is a fast, painless stretch of a joint that causes a release of gas that makes a popping sound.
 This “popping” sound is normal and can indicate a successful treatment.